anshusingh1352/AnshumanSingh/README.md

 to sent the mail i have used my dummy email that is free for me so the application does not take any cost for using it.

+For older version of the Application you can switch to the Anshuman named branch and you can find the files which are present in 06/11/2022.